Passenger Injury Claim: How to claim compensation for personal injury as a passenger in a motor vehicle driven by another

 Passenger injury claim process: find out how to claim compensation if you are a passenger in a motor vehicle; how to claim from your driver or another vehicle driver; how you compensation might be reduced if your own negligence has contributed to your own injury; what happens when a driver is not insured; the implications of claiming when a criminal act occurs with free specialist solicitor online help.

-Use our quick find links below to jump to a section you are interested in or follow the article in order to have a comprehensive understanding.
+Use our menu below to jump to a section you are interested in or follow the article in order to have a comprehensive understanding.

-- Driver who caused the accident was not insured
+- Claiming when the driver who caused the accident was not insured?

-- Road accident occurred as part of a criminal act
+- Can compensation be claimed if the road accident occurred as part of a criminal act?

 Passenger Injury Claim Due To Driver Fault